ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 The following sites are considered out-of-scope and excluded from site activity detection:

-- Ownerless sites
-- Number of site owners
 - OneDrive sites
-- Sites with retention policies applied
-- Sites with other compliance policies applied
-- Locked sites
 - Sites created by system users
 - App catalog sites
 - Root sites